 Read the paper fully, making notes about what is clear and what is not.

-are there experiments or analyses that need to be done (or reframed)
+Are there experiments or analyses that should be done (or reframed)?

 Write 1-2 sentences on the place/impact of this paper in the field.

-especially important to make sure you distinguish between things you think are done incorrectly/incompletely and things that are just not explained clearly enough for you to understand them
+It is important that you distinguish between things you think are done incorrectly/incompletely and things that are not explained clearly enough for a reader to understand.

 List all minor stylistic issues

 JF’s tend to focus a lot on clarity, but it’s great to have a reviewer who is eagle-eyed for all issues